 - Supervise campers on the bus once per week.

-- Lead and instruct two activity classes daily (2 hours, or as required).
+- Lead and instruct one activity class daily (1 hour, or as required).

-- Prepare weekly camper evaluations for two activity classes.
+- Prepare weekly camper evaluations for instructed activity classes.

 - Directly supervise single cabin group of 8-12 campers and cooperatively an entire section of 20-40 campers.